-However, they were fitted with a surprising array of different coachwork, ranging from a development of the classic barchetta body style by Carrozzeria Touring, to quite staid three-box 2+2 coupés from the house of Ghia, with a selection of Vignale interpretations thrown in along the way.
+However, they were fitted with a surprising array of different coachwork, ranging from a development of the classic barchetta body design by Carrozzeria Touring, to quite staid three-box 2+2 coupés from the house of Ghia, with a selection of Vignale interpretations thrown in along the way.

 A Vignale-bodied 340 America berlinetta driven by Villores/Cassani won the 1950 Mille Miglia Vignale also produced a unique 340 America cabriolet that unfortunately no longer exists in its original form, as its body was cut up and disposed of as part of an attempted insurance fraud a few years ago, which led to the remains of the car being fitted with a body in the style of a Vignale spider.

 All models in the 340 and 342 America series, whether destined for competition or road use, carried chassis numbers in the even competition car sequence, even though the latter models were all clearly road cars.
 Production of the 340 series continued into 1952, when the 342 America model was phased in.
 Although the change in model reference number (which referred to the swept volume of a single cylinder) would appear to indicate an increase in engine capacity, but actually it did not..
 The engine was essentially the same 4.1 liter unit as fitted to the 340 model, although they could be visually identified by a different carburetor air filter arrangement.